JDoYo/saveyourself/<SaveYourself>_Project Management.md

 __2.)
 Configuration Plan__
 ------------------
 The project was developed using the Unity Game Engine.
 GitHub was used for both the required documentation as well as version control for this project.
-Other tools such as Google Drive were used to allow for group collaboration on such things as the final presentation, but as instructed by this course's instructor, GitHub was our primary tool.
+Google Drive was used to allow for group collaboration on such things as the final presentation, but as instructed by this course's instructor, GitHub was our primary tool for documentation.
+GroupMe and email was used for group communication outside of meetings.

 __3.)
 Process Model__
 -----------------
-Agile Method.
+During the development of this project, we used the Agile Method.
+This allowed us to make changes to the central theme of our application as needed during its development.
+It also allowed us to divide up the work based on individual team member strengths.
+Due to the documentation expectations, each of us had to contribute in some form on each document.

 __4.)
 Deliverables__
 ----------------
-All current deliverables are available to the instructor and grader via the GitHub repository as specified by the course's instructor.
+All current documentation and C# code from Unity are available for the course's instructor and grader via the GitHub repository as specified by the course's instructor.

 __5.)
 Potential Risks__